tabasano/wavseq/tutorial_smml.md

 (B: ...)
  o o o o o
 ```
-is same mean to above. 'o' is dummy note.
+is same mean to above. 'o' is dummy note. note hights are substituted by '(N:..)' values.

 ## dummy note
 'o' is dummy. '?' is for random note etc.